vergecurrency/verge/doc/pos-consensus-draft.md

 Phase 3 includes fixed cross-platform vectors, round-trip and differential serialization tests, fuzz targets for every PoS parser, malformed cryptographic proof tests, restart/reindex/disconnect tests, simulated partitions, concurrent slot winners, delayed and conflicting votes, finality stalls, long-range forks, and resource-exhaustion tests.
 A public testnet release is blocked while any consensus vector differs across supported platforms.
 ## Networking And Denial-of-Service Limits

+### Independent Checkpoint Vote Relay

+Checkpoint votes use inventory type `MSG_POS_VOTE` and the `posvote` payload command.
+The payload is exactly the canonical 229-byte version 1 checkpoint vote; nodes reject any other payload length or trailing bytes before signature verification.
+Unknown inventory types remain harmless to pre-PoS peers, so this relay extension does not alter pre-activation consensus or require old nodes to understand votes.

+Nodes admit independently relayed votes only after structural validation, required-snapshot selection, bond membership and eligibility-lock checks, known source and target checkpoint checks, a fully validated known head, and Schnorr signature verification.
+A per-peer token bucket allows a burst of 256 votes and refills 64 votes per minute.
+Invalid structure, signatures, or wire sizes increase peer misbehavior; stale or temporarily unknown chain-context votes are ignored without punishment.

+The non-consensus vote pool stores at most 4,096 votes and 2 MiB of serialized vote data, retains one latest vote per bond, and expires votes more than three epochs behind.
+Duplicate and regressing votes are ignored.
+Conflicting votes for one target epoch are not allowed to replace the pool entry.
+Block producers select at most `nPoSMaxVotesPerBlock` votes in canonical order and revalidate every pooled vote against their current chain state before including it.
+Pool policy does not change block validity.

+Vote-equivocation evidence uses inventory type `MSG_POS_VOTE_EVIDENCE` and the `posvevid` command with an exact 459-byte payload.
+Nodes stage at most 256 records and 256 KiB, admit only canonical conflicts with known snapshot bonds and two valid signatures, and apply a separate burst/refill budget of 32 and 8 records per minute per peer.
+Existing valid evidence is not evicted to admit new traffic.
+When two independently admitted votes form canonical double-target or surround evidence, the node constructs and relays the evidence automatically.
+Producers revalidate and include at most 16 records, removing them from the local pool only after the containing block is accepted.

 Before expensive signature or kernel checks, nodes must enforce:

 - bounded proof and signature serialization;